ShinyAkira106/shinyakira106.github.io/README.md

 And I babble here some of the times.

-© 2024 ShinyAkira.
+Copyright © 2020 - 2024 ShinyAkira.
 All rights reserved.

 This website is a vulgar copycat of JJ Ying's.
 Sincere apologies and thanks to him.